MonaSolutions/MonaServer/doc/installation.rst

 Binaries
 ***********************************

-..
-TODO
-..
-A `32-bit Windows binary <http://jazzmatazz.free.fr/Mona/MonaServer.zip>`_ has been provided to quickly test MonaServer.
-We recommend
+A `32-bit Windows binary <http://78.199.204.75/download/MonaServer_32.exe>`_ is provided to quickly test MonaServer.
-.. you compile a Linux version from the sources for production use.
-If you download the Windows 32-bit binary, then you can skip down to the
-.. *Configurations* section of this document.
+We recommend you to clone the github version from the sources for production use.
+If you download the Windows 32-bit binary, then you can skip down to the *Configurations* section of this document.

 Download
 ***********************************